Russell Crowe: 2006–2014: Established career

+2015–present: Change in pace

+Crowe stated he is content with his career and does not care about people's reactions anymore.
+He has since chosen to pursue roles that excite him artistically or otherwise.

+In recent years, his notable appearances have included an enforcer for hire in the cult classic The Nice Guys (2016), a major role in The Mummy (2017), starring as an angry driver in the action thriller Unhinged (2020), playing the mythical Greek god Zeus in the Marvel Cinematic Universe film Thor: Love and Thunder (2022), portraying the famous exorcist Fr.
+Gabriele Amorth in The Pope's Exorcist (2023), and performing as Nikolai Kravinoff in Kraven The Hunter (2024).
+He played Hermann Göring in the film Nuremberg (2025), which reunited him with his Man of Steel co-star Michael Shannon.

+In 2025, Crowe was honoured by Zurich Film Festival with Lifetime Achievement Award.

 Music

-In the 1980s, Crowe, under the name of "Russ le Roq", recorded a song titled "I Want to Be Like Marlon Brando".
+In the 1980s, Crowe, under the name of "Russ le Roq", recorded a song titled "I Just Wanna Be Like Marlon Brando".

 In the 1980s, Crowe and friend Billy Dean Cochran formed a band, Roman Antix, which later evolved into the Australian rock band 30 Odd Foot of Grunts (abbreviated to TOFOG).
 Crowe performed lead vocals and guitar for the band, which formed in 1992.
 The band released The Photograph Kills EP in 1995, as well as three full-length records, Gaslight (1998), Bastard Life or Clarity (2001) and Other Ways of Speaking (2003).
 In 2000, TOFOG performed shows in London, Los Angeles and in Austin, Texas.
 In 2001, the band toured in the U.S. with dates in Austin, Boulder, Chicago, Portland, San Francisco, Hollywood, Philadelphia, New York City and the last show at The Stone Pony in Asbury Park, New Jersey.

-In early 2005, Thirty Odd Foot of Grunts as a group had "dissolved/evolved" with Crowe feeling his future music would take a new direction.
-He began a collaboration with Alan Doyle of the Canadian band Great Big Sea, and with it a new band emerged: The Ordinary Fear of God which also involved some members of the previous TOFOG line-up.
-A new single, Raewyn, was released in April 2005 and an album entitled My Hand, My Heart was released.
+In early 2005, 30 Odd Foot of Grunts as a group had "dissolved/evolved" with Crowe feeling his future music would take a new direction.
+He began a collaboration with Alan Doyle of the Canadian band Great Big Sea, and with it a new band emerged, the Ordinary Fear of God, which also involved some members of the previous TOFOG line-up.
+A new single, "Raewyn", was released in April 2005 and an album entitled My Hand, My Heart was released.
 The album includes a tribute song to actor Richard Harris, who became Crowe's friend during the making of Gladiator.

-Crowe and his new band The Ordinary Fear of God (keeping the TOFOG acronym) toured Australia in 2005, and then in the U.S. in 2006, returned to the US to promote their new release My Hand, My Heart.
+Crowe and his new band the Ordinary Fear of God (keeping the TOFOG acronym) toured Australia in 2005, and then the U.S. In 2006 they returned to the US to promote their new release My Hand, My Heart.
 In March 2010, the group's version of the John Williamson song "Winter Green" was included on a new compilation album The Absolute Best of John Williamson: 40 Years True Blue, commemorating the singer-songwriter's milestone of 40 years in the Australian music industry.